BlueEagle12/Mafia-Blender-Tools/README.md

 1. Go to **File → Import → 4DS Model File (.4ds)**
 2. Select your `scene.4DS` or other model file
-3. Meshes will appear in the scene, parented to Empties
+3. Meshes will appear in the scene

 ### Importing `scene2.bin` or `cache.bin`